Margret Heater

-Margret Heater was an American, Baltimore, Maryland, based alternative metal band from 1997 to 2003.
+Margret Heater was an American nu metal band from Baltimore, Maryland, active from 1997 to 2003.

-Biography
+History

 Margret Heater formed in 1997 Fayetteville, North Carolina and later relocated to Baltimore, Maryland.
 The group had experimented with many styles in the metal and heavy metal genre.
 In 2000, the band toured both the East and West Coasts extensively without major label support, all financed by the band.
 Included on this tour were fellow East Coast musicians Jepetto.
 The band had also performed with major label acts such as Green Day, Snapcase, Suicide Machines, Papa Roach, Sev, Good Charlotte, 6Gig, Liquid Gang, and Nothingface.

 Drummer Stephen Baucom and guitarist Jasan Stepp met while paratroopers in the military.
 They discussed forming a band, taking the name Margret Heater from a character in a story written years before.
 They soon recruited lead singer Duke Aipa to be their frontman.

 Although not a member of the earliest incarnation of Margret Heater, Greg Plummer had played in a high school band called "Uncle Lumpy" with Stepp.
 Uncle Lumpy released one recording, an album called Chicken A La King.
 Plummer was at Franklin Pierce College playing in a band called "Down Funk Boulevard" when he was asked to join Margret Heater.
 A few years later the band swapped singers of another Baltimore band "20 on the Hype" to get Brandon Fogle as their new frontman.

 Eventually, Stephen and the rest of the band parted ways.
 Drummer Alex Crowley, formerly of Downpour, joined to keep their legacy intact.
 While with the band, Alex and the others appeared on the cover of Unsung Hero for their last in print publication.